vermiculus/seanallred.com/_posts/2015-05-25-tex-terminology.markdown

 The programmer's editors (emacs and vi) also have first-class environments for writing with TeX -- in most cases above and beyond that of any other editor, specialized or not.
-However, I will that discussion for another post.
+However, I will have that discussion for another post.

 # Helper Tools